 We constantly monitor the impact of individual strategies by looking at pupil progress, listening to pupil voice and analysing results (both internal and external).
 However, it must be noted that the strategies listed below were designed to operate in a complimentary way and it is difficult to evaluate any one strategy in isolation but where strategies seem to be having little impact they are quickly altered or dropped completely; where strategies appear to be having a positive impact we seek to build on this success.

-The linked document shows a detailed analysis of the exam results for Wadebridge School over the last 2 years using the DfE's new performance indicators.
+The linked document shows a detailed analysis of the exam results for Wadebridge School 2 years (2015 and 2016) using the DfE's new performance indicators.
 Exam results 2015 and 2016.

 These results show that disadvantaged pupils at Wadebridge School make better progress than their disadvantaged peers nationally and the gap between disadvantaged pupils at Wadebridge and the natioanal average for other pupils is narrowing.
 Ofsted's analysis of the school's GCSE results in 2016 show that